-I am a big fan of truffles and I'm talking about the truffles pigs and dogs find in the ground that are used to add their "perfumy fragrance" and intoxicating flavor into a simple pasta dish or bowl of risotto.
-Hard to find fresh here in the United States and prohibitively expensive even if you are able to find them, I resort to the more modestly priced truffle oil.
+I am a big fan of truffles, and I'm talking about the truffles pigs and dogs find in the ground that are used to add their "perfumy fragrance" and intoxicating flavor to a simple pasta dish or bowl of risotto.
+Unfortunately, hard to find fresh here in the United States and prohibitively expensive even if you can find them; I resort to the more modestly priced truffle oil.

-I wanted to know more about truffles, how they are found, where they come from in Italy, who can take them from the ground so I asked my friend Lola, who lives in Italy and has been out hunting for truffles many times, to answer some questions I have about this elusive tuber.
-These are questions I hope you find interesting because Lola's responses are terrific.
+I wanted to know more about truffles, how they are found, where they come from in Italy, and who can take them from the ground.
+Hence, I asked my friend Elenora "Lola" Baldwin, who lives in Italy and has been out hunting for truffles many times, to answer some questions about this elusive tuber.
+I hope you find these interesting questions because Lola's responses are terrific.

 This quote from the French writer Alexandre Dumas sums up the infatuation:

-"The most learned men have been questioned as to the nature of this tuber, and after two thousand years of argument and discussion their answer is the same as it was on the first day: We do not know.
-The truffles themselves have been interrogated, and have answered simply: Eat us and praise the Lord."
+"The most learned men have been questioned as to the nature of this tuber, and after two thousand years of argument and discussion, their answer is the same as it was on the first day: We do not know.
+The truffles themselves have been interrogated and have answered: Eat us and praise the Lord."

 It's hard to believe that one of the rarest, most expensive foods in the world is located thanks to the talent of pigs and dogs.
-These exceptional fungi resemble knobbly tubers and have a very penetrating smell, they are found growing around the roots of trees, mainly oak, chestnut, poplars, limes, hazel and beech trees, and can be found up to a meter below ground, never beyond the range of the shady branches.
+These unusual fungi resemble knobbly tubers and have a very penetrating smell.
+They are found growing around the roots of trees, mainly oak, chestnut, poplars, limes, hazel, and beech trees, and can be found up to a meter below the ground, never beyond the range of the shady branches.

-The difficult-to find tartufo is routed out by animals that have been specially trained to do so for several years.
+The difficult-to-find Tartufo is routed out by animals specially trained to do so for several years.
 Pigs have keener noses, but dogs are less inclined to gobble up the prize.
-Once the dog indicates a possible find the trufolau (expert truffle harvester) uses a narrow spade with a long handle to dig up the truffle without damaging it.
+Once the dog indicates a possible find, the trufolau (expert truffle harvester) uses a narrow spade with a long handle to dig up the truffle without damaging it.
 He then proceeds to scrape back the earth, being extra careful not to touch the truffle with his hands (which will cause the fungus to rot).

 If the truffle isn't ripe, it is carefully reburied for future harvesting.
-This methodically slow and labor-intensive reaping method is what makes truffles so extremely expensive.
+Unfortunately, this methodically slow and labor-intensive reaping method is what makes truffles so extremely expensive.

-Do they grow all over Italy or are some regions better than other?
+Do they grow all over Italy, or are some regions better than others?
 Are they readily available in those regions?

 Truffles - with their heady, earthy, garlicky aroma and unusually delicate flavor - have been prized by gourmets for centuries and were credited by the ancient Greeks and Romans with both therapeutic and aphrodisiac powers.
 Of the almost 70 known varieties, the most desirable is the white truffle (actually pale cream or brown with white marbling) of the Alba region in Piemonte (Tuber magnatum).

-The end of September heralds the arrival of the precious white truffle – tartufo bianco, the high point in the truffle hunters’ year, and there are a number of festivals to celebrate this expensive delicacy.
-The largest and most popular of these is the white truffle festival in Alba.
+The end of September heralds the arrival of the precious white truffle -Tartufo Bianco, the high point in the truffle hunters' yea.
+There are several festivals to celebrate this expensive delicacy.
+The white truffle festival in Alb is the largest and most popular.
 You can check with the official Tartufo Bianco di Alba International white truffle festival website for dates for next year.

-White truffle is mostly found in northern and central Italy, while the Tuber borchi, aka Whitish truffle, is found in Tuscany, Romagna, Marche, and Molise.
-Neither of these is as aromatic as those from Piemonte.
+White truffle is mainly found in northern and central Italy, while the Tuber borchi, aka Whitish truffle, is found in Tuscany, Romagna, Marche, and Molise.
+Unfortunately, neither of these is as aromatic as those from Piemonte.

 The next most popular is the black truffle, or Black Périgord Truffle (Tuber melanosporum).
 It is named after the Périgord region in France and grows exclusively under oak trees.
-In Italy our own exquisite black truffle is the Tartufo nero pregiato, also called Tartufo nero di Norcia e Spoleto.
-Specimens can be found in late summer, early autumn and winter, reaching several centimeters in diameter and weighing up to 100 grams.
+In Italy, our exquisite black truffle is the Tartufo nero pregiato, also called Tartufo nero di Norcia e Spoleto.
+Specimens can be found in late summer, early autumn, and winter, reaching several centimeters in diameter and weighing up to 100 grams.

-This delicately pungent gas-scented tartufo's flesh is dark brown with white streaks, darker wrinkly skin, and some prefer it to the noble white from Alba.
+This delicately pungent gas-scented tartufo's flesh is dark brown with white streaks and darker wrinkly skin, and some prefer it to the noble white from Alba.
 Black truffles sell between â‚¬200 and 600 per kilogram (USD $127-$383 per pound), depending on the quantity and quality of the harvest.

 Why don't they have truffle farms?

-All attempts to grow truffles in artificial environments or from seed have so far failed to produce significant results, it would seem Mother Nature knows her stuff and is not prepared to give up her secrets so easily.
-Truffles are in fact totally spontaneous, cannot be farmed, and the precious nuggets prosper only in a symbiotic relationship with the roots of trees.
+All attempts to grow truffles in artificial environments or from seed have so far failed to produce significant results; it would seem Mother Nature knows her stuff and is not prepared to give up her secrets so easily.
+Truffles are spontaneous and cannot be farmed.
+The precious nuggets prosper only in a symbiotic relationship with the roots of trees.